SevketYALCIN/blog/src/pages/blog/create-your-blog-using-gatsby-v2-beta/index.md

 tags: ["GatsbyJS", "React", "GraphQL", "Markdown"]
 ---

-I recently found out about [GatsbyJS](https://www.gatsbyjs.org/) [...]
+I recently found out about GatsbyJS [...]
 ```
 At the top of the file, we have YAML-formatted key value pairs that are relevant to the blogpost called **frontmatter**.
 The rest of the file is the content of the blogpost in Markdown format.

 To make the transformation happen :

-- We read files into Gatsby from the filesystem using the `gatsby-source-filesystem` plugin.
+- We read files into GatsbyJS from the filesystem using the `gatsby-source-filesystem` plugin.
 - We transform markdown to HTML and frontmatter to data using the `gatsby-transformer-remark` plugin.
 - We programmatically create pages using Gatsby’s APIs